 Surprise!
 We have differences too

-Sure, talking about American-Dutch relations, there have been some bones of contention along the way, most prominently the tolerant Dutch attitude towards soft drugs as opposed to the hard line taken by the US.
-More recently, the winds of political change in the US have induced further discord, with the Dutch for example remaining strong supporters of the pro-choice movement on the international stage while American policy shifts to a pro-life focus.
+Sure, talking about American-Dutch relations, there have been some bones of contention along the way, most prominently the tolerant Dutch attitude towards soft drugs as opposed to the hard-line sometimes taken by the US (on a state level, however, more and more are legalising the use of marihuana).
+The winds of political change under Trump created further discord, with the Dutch for example remaining strong supporters of the pro-choice movement on the international stage while American policy shifted to a pro-life focus.